Company History – GE Solar Inverters

 A solar system’s inverter is the point at which the DC electricity produced by solar panels is turned into grid-compatible AC electricity.
 Typically there are 2 approaches to inverters – either string inverters or micro-inverters

 String inverters (including most of GE’s product range) have traditionally been the standard in the solar industry.
-They send the power produced by solar panels to a central inverter that changes it from the DC electricity to the usable AC electricity that powers homes.
-GE also manufacture hybrid string inverters which provide the ability to charge a battery as well as use solar power immediately as its created.
+They send the power produced by solar panels to a central inverter that changes it from DC electricity to usable AC electricity that powers homes.
+GE also manufactures hybrid string inverters which provide the ability to charge a battery as well as use solar power immediately as created.

 Micro-inverters, generally a more expensive solution, provide a small inverter for each solar panel that is installed.
 This means that each panel operates individually which creates more visibility over performance and can offer some advantages in partly shaded conditions.